If you are a pet owner, have you ever been disturbed by your pet’s ear smells when they are snuggling with you?

 - Release the ear flap and massage the base of the ear with your thumb and fingers for 1-2 minutes.
 This is to help to move the wax and the debris out of the ear canal.

 - Allow your dog to shake their head.

 - Remove the leftover with dry cotton balls or soft gauze.

-How Long Does Dog Ear Infection Last?
+How Long Does a Dog’s Ear Infection Last?

-If your dog’s ears are already infected your vet may prescribe medicated drops and a pet cleaner to get rid of the debris and allow the drops to work.
+If your dog’s ears are already infected, your vet may prescribe medicated drops and a pet cleaner to get rid of the debris and allow the drops to work.

 If it is still too hard for you to clean their ears, you can bring them to your vet so they can flush your dog’s ear and leave them to the professionals.